Application to PTA Program

 - Sept.
 11, 2020 the top 45 applicants will be notified of their need to attend Applicant Assessment Day

-- Sept.
-25, 2020 final decisions of admissions to PTA program will be made
+- by Oct.
+1, 2020 final decisions of admissions to PTA program will be made

 - East Liverpool Campus PTA: DEADLINE TO COMPLETE ALL APPLICATION MATERIALS IS 5PM MAY 1, 2020.